-As of December 31, 2020, all of our capital ratios, and our subsidiary bank's capital ratios, were in excess of all regulatory requirements.
-While we believe that we have sufficient capital to withstand a second economic recession brought about by COVID-19, our reported and regulatory capital ratios could be adversely impacted by further credit loss expense.
+As of December 31, 2021, all of our capital ratios, and our subsidiary bank's capital ratios, were in excess of all regulatory requirements.
+While we believe that we have sufficient capital to withstand a double-dip economic recession brought about by a resurgence in COVID-19, our reported and regulatory capital ratios could be adversely impacted by high levels of credit loss expense.
 We rely on cash on hand as well as dividends from our subsidiary bank to service our debt.
 If our capital deteriorates such that our subsidiary bank is unable to pay dividends to us for an extended period of time, we may not be able to service our debt.

 We maintain access to multiple sources of liquidity.
-During the twelve months ended December 31, 2020, we were able to issue preferred equity as previously discussed.
-Wholesale funding markets have remained open to us, but rates for short-term funding have been volatile throughout 2020.
-If funding costs are elevated for an extended period of time, it could have an adverse effect on our net interest margin.
+Wholesale funding markets have remained open to us, but rates for short term funding can be volatile.
 If an extended recession caused large numbers of our deposit customers to withdraw their funds, we might become more reliant on volatile or more expensive sources of funding.